absolute-zero-discord/Absolute-Zero-docs/README.md

 Welcome to the official absolute zero discord bot docs!

 Join our [official support server](https://discord.gg/vWUr5W6) or create an issue on the issue github section!

-This is still creating so wait for it <3